 What does a pharmacy tech do in Kansas?

 The basic responsibilities of the pharmacy technician in Kansas focus on the activities that help the drug store service its clients and manage its inventory.
-Though some managers might require even further responsibilities, the following list illustrates the principal function of the majority of pharmacy techs.
+Though some managers might require even further responsibilities, the following link illustrates the principal function of the majority of pharmacy techs.

 Step 1: Determine whether you plan to become certified as a CPHT in KS

 Your initial step towards becoming a pharmacy technician is to consider if you are going to get certified.
 It is not mandatory to hold a certification in order to work in all parts of the country, yet an ever-increasing number of organizations around the nation are choosing to only hire certified individuals.